Information Technology (IT) Project

-It is important for Burundians to learn English in order to increase their opportunity to participate in business, educational and technological opportunities within Burundi and throughout East Africa.
-BFI english clubs provide a free learning environment, and access to technology and books so that anyone may participate and learn to speak and write in english.
-These skills greatly expand job opportunities and provide a foundation for future economic, business and agricultural growth across Burundi.
+Kirundi, Swahili, and French are the three main languages used in Burundi, but as members of the East African Community (EAC), it is vital that Burundians learn English, the EAC’s designated language.
+Doing so allows Burundians to fully participate in the political, economic, and social aspects of this organization.
+BFI English Clubs provide a free learning environment, and access to technology and books so that anyone may participate and learn to speak, read, and write in English.
+These skills greatly expand job opportunities and provide a foundation for future economic, business, and agricultural growth across Burundi.
 They help native Burundians to connect with the global community and develop self-sustaining opportunities.